Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Related Work

 \section{Related Work}

-\textbf{Free Viewpoint Rendering (FVR).} FVR, synthesizing novel views of a scene, is a long-standing challenge in computer vision~\cite{xian2021space, weng2022humannerf, yang2022neural, jayasundara2023flexnerf, shetty2024holoported}.
-Traditional methods generate novel views by blending or warping input views based on geometric constraints~\cite{smolic2004free, bansal20204d, shum2000review}, but they are limited to viewpoints near the input cameras.
-Recent studies have shifted towards using neural representations, which enable higher-quality FVR both for static and dynamic scenarios~\cite{zhi2021place, wu2022object, cao2023hexplane, ding2024point}.
+\textbf{Free Viewpoint Rendering.} Free Viewpoint Rendering (FVR) focuses on synthesizing novel views of a scene and has been a long-standing challenge in computer vision~\cite{xian2021space, weng2022humannerf, yang2022neural, jayasundara2023flexnerf, shetty2024holoported}.
+Traditional methods generate novel views by blending or warping input views based on geometric constraints~\cite{smolic2004free, bansal20204d, shum2000review}, but are limited to viewpoints near the input cameras.
+Recent research has shifted towards using neural representations, which enable higher-quality FVR both for static scenes and dynamic scenarios~\cite{zhi2021place, wu2022object, cao2023hexplane, ding2024point}.
 However, these methods typically require dense views for higher-quality rendering.
-In real-world applications, dense-view setups are impractical or impossible, due to occlusions or limited camera setups~\cite{xu2024relightable, zhang2025cor, kwon2025generalizable}.
-To this end, we focus on high-quality HOI rendering from sparse views.
+In real-world applications, dense-view setups are impractical or impossible, leading to sparse-view scenarios due to occlusions or limited camera setups~\cite{xu2024relightable, zhang2025cor, kwon2025generalizable,sun2025real, zhou2023hdhuman}.
+These sparse-view conditions further complicate novel view synthesis, especially for complex HOIs.
+To address this challenge, our work focuses on high-quality HOI rendering from sparse views.